-Although I’m probably best known in the cancer community for my work and “living” of the ketogenic diet, I don’t put my current well being and recovery from cancer down to this diet only.
-Cancer is multi-faceded and multi-causal, and I’m of the strong opinion that we therefore also need to address this disease from many different angles.
+Although I’m probably best known in the cancer community for my work and “living” of the ketogenic diet, I don’t put my current well-being and recovery from cancer down to this diet only.
+Cancer is multi-faceted and multi-causal, and I’m of the strong opinion that we therefore also need to address this disease from many different angles.

 When I read “Radical Remission” by Dr Kelly Turner, I realized how many steps I actually took on my road to recovery.
 Many clients also keep asking or e-mailing what exactly it is that I did so that I decided to write about it.
 I’m sure I’ve probably forgotten some other things but these are the main ones that seemed to make the biggest difference.